kljensen/snowball/README.md

 * The stemmer for each language is defined in a "sub-package", e.g `snowball/spanish`.
 * Each language exports a `Stem` function: e.g. `spanish.Stem`,
   which is defined in `snowball/spanish/stem.go`.
-* Code that is common to multiple lanuages may go in a separate package, e.g. the small `romance` package.
+* Code that is common to multiple languages may go in a separate package, e.g. the small `romance` package.

 Some notes about the implementation:

-* In order to ensure the code is easily extended to non-English lanuages, I avoided using bytes and byte arrays, and instead perform all operations on runes.
+* In order to ensure the code is easily extended to non-English languages, I avoided using bytes and byte arrays, and instead perform all operations on runes.
 See `snowball/snowballword/snowballword.go` and the `SnowballWord` struct.